psyq321/PowerMonkey/docs/vfpoint_tuning.md

 No, we did not!
 And the same Comet Lake architecture also offered a way to prove it!

-### Unlocked Comet Lake also brings unlocked access to V/F Curve!
+### Unlocked Comet Lake also brings unlocked access to V/F Curve

 While it is not widely known, Intel Comet Lake CPUs were the first to expose fine-grained control over the V/F curve to 3rd parties.
 In subsequent new CPU generations, this capability has been (and still is) reserved only for "OC unlocked" CPUs - so the K, KX, etc., models.
 Lower models do not even allow reading the V/F point values (!).